Dak HardwickVice President, International Affairs

-Dak Hardwick currently serves as the Assistant Vice President, International Affairs at the Aerospace Industries Association (AIA).
+Dak Hardwick currently serves as the Vice President, International Affairs at the Aerospace Industries Association (AIA).
 His primary responsibilities include international defense, industrial cooperation, space trade and technology security issues.

 Before joining AIA, Hardwick worked at Harris Corporation, an international communications and information technology company.
 At Harris, he was the primary interface with the U.S. Government for a variety of Harris government communication programs, including national airspace modernization, intelligence, and meteorological ground system programs.
 He was also responsible for working with U.S. Government and international officials to ensure export of Harris radio communications products for U.S.-allied and partner nations.